Fayette County Car Wreck Lawyer

 In some cases, it is very clear who is at fault for an accident and what caused the accident.
 For example, if a driver runs a red light and causes a collision that results in head trauma, the at-fault driver is apparent and the link to your injuries is clear.
 Then, there are situations where causation is not as apparent and must be proven by expert witnesses.
-An experienced auto accident attorney in Fayette County, GA can work with engineers, accident reconstruction experts, and even medical experts to support and prove your claims.
+An experienced car wreck lawyer in Fayette County, GA can work with engineers, accident reconstruction experts, and even medical experts to support and prove your claims.

 Insurance Company Communication

 Many auto insurance companies will attempt to force you into taking your case to a jury trial.
 This is because when it comes to large nationwide insurance companies, the defendants often end up having a good chance of winning in front of a jury.
 Juries will also often award lesser amounts to the injured party than he or she might seek during settlement.